AminiamEva/aminiameva.github.io/README.md

 Some content under `content/` is separately licensed.

-Details are included in LICENSE.
+Details are included in `LICENSE`.